 Many of our older students want to support children new to Kelmscott.
 With our Peer Mentoring Scheme, Year 10 students can train, gaining valuable mentoring skills which equip them to support and advise Year 7 students, both with school and social situations.

 How can I prepare my child for Secondary School?

 Get them organised.
 Your child will go from having one teacher to numerous teachers in different classrooms.
 They will be expected to have the correct books with them and their equipment.

-If your child has to travel to school alone, practise the journey to school.
+If your child has to travel to school alone, practice the journey to school.
 Do at least one trial journey and go through alternative routes.